hoffmanap/housingstrategy/README.md

 **Rationale:** Lot splits allow a single large residential parcel to be subdivided into two developable lots, each capable of supporting one unit.
 The 7,000 sq ft minimum reflects a practical lower bound for producing two viable buildable lots in El Paso's residential fabric.

 ### Mansion Conversions
-**Eligibility:** Underutilized parcels of any size.
+**Eligibility:** Underutilized parcels with a minimum lot size of 4,000 sq ft.
-**Yield:**
-- Lots over 6,000 sq ft: 8 gross units, minus existing units
-- Lots between 4,000–6,000 sq ft: 4 gross units, minus existing units
+**Yield:** 4 gross units, minus existing units.
-- Lots under 4,000 sq ft: ineligible

-**Rationale:** This intervention assumes large existing structures or oversized lots are converted or redeveloped into small multifamily buildings.
+**Rationale:** This intervention models the internal conversion of a single existing large-footprint home into up to 4 apartments — a distinct pathway from Missing Middle Housing below, which assumes new construction from scratch.
+Capping at 4 units (rather than scaling with lot size) reflects that conversion yield is bounded by the existing structure's floor area, not by how much additional land is available.
 Net yield subtracts existing units to avoid double-counting.

 ### Missing Middle Housing (4–8 Units)
 **Eligibility:** Underutilized parcels.